• Skip to primary navigation

 PNWU-COM has a renowned faculty, talented and committed staff, and an administration that concentrates on high-tech, healing-touch medical education, as well as osteopathic principles and practice to train the next generation of physicians.

-PNWU-COM is accredited by the Commission on Osteopathic College Accreditation (COCA) of the American Osteopathic Association.
+The Commission accredits PNWU-COM on Osteopathic College Accreditation (COCA) of the American Osteopathic Association.

 Admission requirements